 Be advised that many districts impose a "cap" on the expense of an IEE and you may be responsible for paying part of the fee.
 The district may also "strongly encourage" you to use an evaluator they recommend.
 If that evaluator is a psychologist who is licensed, that psychologist is ethically bound to be neutral.
 Let's hope they are ethical.
 If the evaluator is not licensed, there may be no recourse if they conduct an assessment that is blatantly biased and then, where does THAT leave you?
 An unlicensed assessor is unlikely to have malpractice insurance and it is unlikely that there is a board to whom you can direct complaints.
 Ask for a licensed psychologist or other licensed professional.
 I believe that 12 states offers licenses for educational psychologists.

-As I always recommend, sit down with anyone who might be working with your child.
 Have a list of questions prepared.
 Ask for the reasons why a district recommends them.
 The way they respond to this question alone will tell you a great deal.
 Be forthright in your concerns and suspicions without being insulting.
 Prepare your script.
 "Default" to not being an expert and "only" a parent.
 Ask them about their assessment tools, If you have read my book, you will be well-prepared to make certain that you have the best possible chance of having your child competently evaluated.

 And, as always, do the best you can.
 You can make decisions based only on the information you have at this very moment...